3 What to Expect

 Degree Requirements and Other Important Skills

-Once you have been accepted and decided to commit to a college music program, you will be given several assessments for placement in classes and to determine what to enroll in your first semester.
+Once you have been accepted and decided to commit to a college music program, you will be given several assessments for placement to determine what to enroll in your first semester.
 At the minimum, these placement tests usually include music theory, aural skills, and piano skills.
 While you are finishing high school, you can begin to further develop your musical skills and knowledge that will prepare you for the placement exams, give you a headstart and prepare you for your college coursework.
 By doing this, you can ease the transition into being a music major in college and perhaps, shorten the length of time it will take to complete your degree program.
 The next several sections will help you be prepared for:

 • Applied lessons